Why Do Christians Say Dumb Things?

 February 4, 2013

-Neal Samudre is a freelance writer and author on making a difference with religious conviction.
-He works with Rethink Creative Group and is the creator of XYZFaith.com.
+Neal Samudre is a freelance writer/author on living with passion in today's culture.
+He works with Rethink Creative Group and blogs at nealsamudre.com.
 Follow him @NealSamudre to see more of his writings.

 There are times when I’m ashamed to be called a Christian.
 Some would interpret that statement by making assumptions about my “lack of faith,” but it’s not that.
 I’m ashamed to be called a Christian when others proclaiming to be Christians act in ways that counter the work of Christ on the cross.